-- 9. I will now turn to the EC's comments on the experts' responses.
-Those comments, although impressive in length, have very little, if any, relevance to dispositive legal issues.
-Three sections of the EC comments appear to be addressed to the moratorium and undue delay. - 10.
-Part V of the EC comments addresses the experts' responses to the Panel's product specific questions.
-Time constraints do not allow us to present views on each and every member State objection that the Panel has considered up to now in this dispute.
-However, I will make the following general points. - 11.
+- 8. The EC's comments on the experts' responses, although impressive in length, have very little, if any, relevance to dispositive legal issues.
+Three sections of the EC comments appear to be addressed to the moratorium and undue delay. - 9.
+Part V of the EC comments addresses the experts' responses to the Panel's product-specific questions.
+The United States has the following general points on these EC comments. - 10.
 Where one or more expert responded that a particular member State request for information was needed for a risk assessment of the products, the EC, understandably, supports those views.
 However, even if the EC's and the experts' characterization of such member State objections are accurate, the fact that some objections by EC regulators were not unwarranted is still consistent with the existence of the moratorium.
-The complainants have never claimed that each and every member State objection or request for information was unwarranted or resulted in undue delay. - 12.
+The complainants have never claimed that each and every member State objection or request for information was unwarranted or resulted in undue delay. - 11.
 Where one or more expert responded that a particular member State request for information was not needed for the assessment of risks, the EC, understandably, takes issue with those views.
-And, I would like to point out that the experts believed that a substantial number of different types of questions, when considered in light of the totality of information available, were unnecessary for conducting a safety assessment.
+In fact, the experts believed that a substantial number of different types of questions, when considered in light of the totality of information available, were unnecessary for conducting a safety assessment.
 Those types included: - questions related to the safety of the antibiotic resistance marker genes in these products; - requests for additional molecular characterization data;